The New York Botanical Garden in the Bronx, is simply one of the finest and largest gardens in the world.

 I think there are 3 true tips:

 – The first is for tourists like me who do not want to walk 15 km in the park but want to see every part.
-There in the Botanical Garden, a bus called the “tram,” which is included in the admission fee and tour by the Botanical Garden with several stops.
+A bus called the “tram” is included in the admission fee and tour by the Botanical Garden with several stops in the Botanical Garden.

-If you do not take the tram, you have two options: either you are going all around the garden, or you make the return trip on the same path, which I think is a bit silly unless your super passionate 🙂
+If you do not take the tram, you have two options: either you are going all around the Garden, or you make the return trip on the same path, which I think is a bit silly unless you are super passionate 🙂

 – The second tip is for geek and botany enthusiast.
 The Botanical Garden has developed an iOS application to enjoy your visit.
 There is even a tour you can follow with your headphones.

 – The third tip is for locals.
 I discovered that plenty of New Yorkers had an annual pass and who came there for a run !!!

 And frankly, they are so right, and it has to be very nice to run in these beautiful Botanical Gardens instead of running through the streets of the Bronx !!! 🙂

 Where is the New York Botanical Garden?